mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

    echo 'equihashsolver=tromp' >> ~/.zcash/zcash.conf

-Note, you probably want to read the [[Mining-Guide]] to learn more mining details.
+Note, you probably want to read the :ref:`zcash_mining_guide` to learn more mining details.

 Usage
 -----